Category Archives: Selling a Home

 Should I Buy My Palm Springs or Florida Retirement Home Now Instead of Waiting?

-Why Purchasing Your Retirement Home Now Might Make the Most Sense When most people think of retirement in the traditional sense, they envision getting older, coming to the end of a career at around age 65 or so – and perhaps moving closer to family, or to the beach, mountain, golf, or senior living community they’ve envisioned enjoying for years.
-Maybe you’re thinking of making the move to Palm Springs – you’re ready for sunshine, sand, and those beautiful West […]
+Why Purchasing Your Retirement Home Now Might Make the Most Sense When most people think of retirement in the traditional sense, they envision getting older, coming to the end of a career at around age 65 or so – and perhaps moving closer to family, or to the beach, mountain, golf, or senior home care services they’ve envisioned enjoying for years.
+Maybe you’re thinking of making the move to Palm Springs – you’re ready for sunshine, sand, and those beautiful […]

 Amid Coronavirus – Getting Your Home Ready to Sell